The South Carolina Youth Advocate Program (SCYAP) is South Carolina’s premier provider of foster care and community-based services.

 We believe that quality staff is essential to the quality of services.
 Managerial, administrative, program and support staff positions are identified to meet the company needs.
 Front-line or direct care positions are assigned to programs/services according to staff to client ratio requirements and needs, contractual or other regulatory requirements, and educational and experience requirements.

-Positions that form the Executive Team of the company include the CEO, the Chief Operating Officer (COO), the Chief Financial Officer (CFO), Associate Executive Director, and Chief Administrative Officer (CAO).
+Positions that form the Executive Team of the company include the CEO, the Chief Operating Officer (COO), the Chief Financial Officer (CFO), and Associate Executive Director.
 Other key management positions include the Human Resources Director, the Director of Community-Based Services, the Special Projects Director, Regional Directors, Program Directors, Director of Admissions, and the Director of Governmental Relations.
 Vital direct care positions at SCYAP include (but are not limited to): Treatment Coordinators, Independent Living Coordinators, Licensing Coordinators, Therapists, and Wrap Advocates.

 SCYAP provides services on a statewide basis, unless geography limited by contractual standards.
 The SCYAP State Office is located in Columbia, South Carolina.
 Regional offices are strategically placed throughout the State in Columbia, Charleston, Florence, Greenville, and Myrtle Beach, and a satellite office of the Charleston Region is maintained in Beaufort.
 Having regional and satellite offices throughout the state allows us to become intricately involved in the local communities that we serve and to maintain youth as close to their home community as possible, when out-of-home placement is necessary.